jithinanievarghese/product-search-relevance/README.md

 ### Image classification
 So with the help of image classification, we can identify the products.
 But for that, we need to gather the images of products along with other product page requests in the data gathering.
-If we have 50k products, we need to send an additional 50k image requests to the image URLs of products which adds up to the cost of data gathering.
+If we have 50k products, we need to send an additional 50k image requests to the image URLs of products which adds up to the cost of data gathering (We can reduce the image requests, discussed later in [Deployment, Scrape Flow and Conclusion](https://github.com/jithinanievarghese/product-search-relevance/edit/main/README.md#deployment-flow-and-conclusion)).

-Also training a model, its optimization, developer cost, and deployment also add up to the entire cost.
+- Also training a model, its optimization, developer cost, and deployment also add up to the entire cost.
 So implementing image classification really depends on our ROI.
-So it is our call to decide whether we need to implement the image classification model for finding the product images.
+- So it is our call to decide whether we need to implement the image classification model for finding the product images.
-If that approach really adds value to our business requirements, then we should implement it.
+- If that approach really adds value to our business requirements, then we should implement it.

 For now, we have gathered data for 5 search queries "spider man car toy", "spider man mug", "spider man jacket", "spider man hoodies" and "spiderman t shirt".
-The total unique products for all search queries at the time of scraping was 2233.
+- The total unique products for all search queries at the time of scraping was 2233.
-We are considering this problem as a binary image classification problem and our performance metrics will be f1-score and confusion matrix over accuracy since we need to know how well our model is going to identify the relevant products.
+- We are considering this problem as a binary image classification problem.
+- Our performance metrics will be f1-score and confusion matrix over accuracy since we need to know how well our model is going to identify the relevant products.

-But do we have any labeled training data?
+But do we have any labeled training data 🤔?
 Yes, we have partial training data 😃💡.

-In the entire process of finding the relevant title using a string matching algorithm, we got around 1175 out of 2233 products as relevant ones, this is a form of weak supervision to label the data.
+- In the entire process of finding the relevant title using a string matching algorithm, we got around 1175 out of 2233 products as relevant ones, this is a form of weak supervision to label the data.

 ```python
 start = time()
 print("total no of products:", df.shape[0])